About Us

 About The Project

-The EvolvingBehavior project will illuminate new possibilities for human-computer collaboration with a novel, transparent, and practical approach to future tool development, providing both a practical tool for Unreal Engine 4 game developers and a set of general advances for computational co-creativity and transparent AI research.
+The EvolvingBehavior project will illuminate new possibilities for human-computer collaboration with a novel, transparent, and practical approach to future tool development, providing both a tool for Unreal Engine 4 game developers and a set of general advances for computational co-creativity and transparent AI research.
 Its results will be presented both in academic communities, through papers published at peer-reviewed conferences, and in game development circles, through the open-source EvolvingBehavior plugin for Unreal Engine 4.

 Team